Life's better with dogs

 Dogs have evolved to live alongside us over thousands of years, making them our oldest and best friends

 Dogs mean so many things to so many people.
 They can be anything from playmate and helper to worker and protector, and everything in between.

-We want to change all that.
+At World Animal Protection, we want to change all that.

 Why are dogs in jeopardy?

 Around the world, dogs keep us company and protect us, but this precious relationship is under threat.

 We'll let you know how you can help protect dogs and other animals

 Every year, 10 million dogs are poisoned, stoned and electrocuted to death, in an attempt to stop the spread of rabies, which kills 59,000 people each year.

 Culling dogs does not stop the spread of rabies.